 Levi’s shows a lot of creativity when it comes to being green.
-Time and time again, the brand has shown its dedication to product durability, lasting value for customers, and, primarily, speaking, its ethical approach to the planet’s resources.
+Time and time again, the brand has shown its dedication to product durability, lasting value for customers, and an ethical approach to the planet’s resources.
 Levi’s aspiration for the Offenbach showroom was to reflect its green purpose and celebrate its sustainable heritage.

 We did this through a seamless integration of brand design elements, product displays, and ambitious copy in a dedicated space for B2B interaction.

 The Offenbach Showroom Project is an exploration of an unrefined space and of how it can tell a great story through design.
 Our intention was to elevate an unpretentious environment in a way that spoke about the brand’s less-is-more approach with grand product narrative at every touchpoint.
 Various product series were showcased in distinct isles that would tell unique stories, while several podiums would champion iconic products.
 The approach was grounded in simplicity, loaded by intense, natural colours.

 Throughout the design process, we had been very thoughtful of the building structure and, in line with our less-waste approach, only used durable and honest materials that matched the interior.

 With a reputation as a genuine, inspirational brand, fairness and shared value with its partners are critical to Levi's success.
 The company intended to use the Offenbach showroom as an opportunity to give a warm welcome to its key B2B partners and also advocate its mission and purpose - the look and feel of the space strongly reflected the company’s green identity and its leadership position among other fashion brands.

 We designed the space and organised distinct product isles that invited visitors to engage with unique brand narratives.
 We wanted to encourage reflection on sustainability, functionality and purpose, and essentially connect people with great products.